qwolilowp/Z_TENNOT_IU/README.md

 v.0.1 (03.12.2019) tested on latest Chrome

 # Futur Days
 For the next Version an adaption to smaller touchscreens is planned.
 Also I am looking forward to receive some nice sequences as example.
 If someone needs OpenSound Control, I can provide the whole software as Browserplugin with Opensound control.
 If someone face any errors please forward the issue right hear.
+The example sequnecer will be upgraded with a convoltion filter.